Granular Detail: Glucose Syrup

 What is glucose syrup?

 Glucose syrup is a refined and concentrated solution of dextrose, maltose and higher saccharides, obtained by hydrolysis of starch.
 It is more distinct than sugar, partly because it is a syrup, which means that the solution is a thick, sweetish liquid.
-However, in contrast to golden syrup, glucose syrup is a clear solution, and is much less sweet than its globally recognised counterpart.
+However, in contrast to golden syrup – which you can learn more about here – glucose syrup is a clear solution, and is much less sweet than its globally recognised counterpart.

 As a result, glucose syrup is used for its lack of a distinct taste, its transparency and its viscosity.
 Both the sweetness and the viscosity, though, are dependent on how long the solution is hydrolysed.